 A network with high bandwidth can handle more connected devices.

 5G has allowed more people than ever to connect to the internet.
-5G networks can support up to a million devices per square kilometer at high speeds, over20 timesthe GBs per second as 4G.
-Download speeds are faster and more stable because 5G technology is less likely to get overloaded and slow down.
+5G networks can support up to a million devices per square kilometer at high speeds, over 20 times the GBs per second as 4G.
+This also increases download speeds because 5G technology is less likely to get overloaded and slow down.
 This means people can stream and download much more on 5G networks than on 4G networks.

 3. Latency